i2git/jpk60/index.md

 # Colloquium on Principles of Verification: Cycling the Probabilistic Landscape

-On the occasion of Joost-Pieter Katoen's 60th birthday, which will be in October of this year, there will be a special colloqium to celebrate his achievements and personal engagement.
+On the occasion of Joost-Pieter Katoen's 60th birthday in October 2024, there will be a special colloqium to celebrate his achievements and personal engagement.

 The colloqium will take place on **7 November 2024** and will consist of a festive part with selected invited talks followed by a dinner.